 This is the first time that NCEP's Regional Spectral Model has been applied to the East Asian Monsoon region.
 The two case studies indicate that the model has potential skill in providing useful seasonal forecasts for Hong Kong and its vicinity albeit it is noted that the model climatology is short and its representativeness may be limited.
-HKO will continue to conduct experiments with the regional model to further understand its capability and limitations as a seasonal forecasting tool for the region.
-It is also worth noting that the above seasonal forecasts were generated using limited computer resources.
+HKO will continue to conduct experiments with the regional model to further understand its capability and limitations as a seasonal forecasts were generated using limited computer resources.